-Adopted at Council on 17 March 2015 (New Policy)

-Amended (reviewed and updated) at Council May 2018
+Adopted at Council on 17 March 2015 (New Policy) Amended (reviewed and updated) at Council May 2018 (Return to front page)

 EXTERNAL STUDENT WELFARE AND SUPPORT WORKERS POLICY

 Gladstone Park Secondary College is committed to the principles of quality service provision in the management of student support.
 The school is also committed to the concept of providing school based and school linked services in support of young people and their families.